Continuous and discontinuous topological quantum phase transitions

 where $g^c_\sigma=1/2$.
-The corresponding phase diagram is qualitatively similar to Fig.~1(a).
-In contrast, condensation of $\mathcal{T}$-odd magnetic masses $\Pi_{1,2}$ (distinct from quantum anomalous charge Hall mass $\Xi $~\cite{haldane}) takes place through a continuous QPT as in Fig.~1(b).
-The transition to such a state from massless Dirac fermion is described by O(2) Gross-Neveu-Yukawa model~\cite{HJR-O2}, while the QPT between the $\mathcal{T}$ odd and even insulators is captured by (2+1)-d XY model~\cite{assaad}.
+The corresponding phase diagram is qualitatively similar to Fig.~\ref{fig1a}.
+In contrast, condensation of $\mathcal{T}$-odd magnetic masses $\Pi_{1,2}$ or the anomalous charge Hall mass $\Xi $~\cite{haldane} takes place through a continuous QPT as in Fig.~\ref{fig1b} (see also Ref.~\cite{pikulin}), giving rise to a MCP in the $(m,g_\pi)$ plane (with non-mean-field exponents~\cite{HJR-O2, assaad}).
+Our proposed first order transition between TI and NI has recently been observed in numerical works in both $d=2$~\cite{amaricci-1} and $d=3$~\cite{amaricci-2}.

-\emph{One-dimension}: In one dimension, the quartic interaction ($g_\sigma$) is marginally relevant and destablizes the massless Dirac fixed point for infinitesimal strength [setting $\epsilon=0$ in Eq.~(\ref{RGintcoup})]~\cite{gross}.
-In the presence of a momentum dependent mass, the QPT between topological and trivial gapped states can be first order for sufficiently large number of flavors.
+\emph{One dimension}: \emph{In one dimension, the quartic interaction ($g_\sigma$) is marginally relevant and destabilizes the massless Dirac fixed point for infinitesimal strength} [setting $\epsilon=0$ in Eq.~(\ref{RGintcoup})]~\cite{gross}.
+In the presence of a momentum dependent mass, the QPT between topological and trivial gapped states can be first order for a sufficiently large number of flavors.
 This is the reason behind the existence of a fluctuation driven first order QPT for the $N$-color Ashkin-Teller chain when $N \geq 3$~\cite{widom, fradkin, shankar}.
 The pertinent continuum model is described by $N$ species of two component Majorana/Jordan-Wigner fermions with a $k$ dependent mass in the vicinity of the decoupled Ising QCP, and microscopic four-spin coupling gives rise to $O(N)$ invariant quartic interaction.
 Such a first order QPT can be germane for describing the direct QPT between topological and trivial superconductors in different classes.